ducent/spenx/README.rst

 If you're already using pugjs, you should feel familiar with the syntax (see the `tests/` folder for more insights).

-*For the moment, you should use the multiline string to handle the doctype but that may change in the future.*

 Valid attributes values are:

 - strings, enclosed in `'` or `\`` (`type='text'`)